 - For 4K movie shooting, [2: High ISO speed NR] will not take effect.
-Therefore, noise may be more noticeable depending on the shooting conditions. - If you change the [♥3: Video system] setting, also set the movierecording size again. - Movies shot in 4K, at a high frame rate, or in FHD 9991/9000 may not be played back properly on other devices due to the heavy data processing load during playback. - Movies may look different in quality and noise depending on the frame rate setting even if both are in Full HD.
+Therefore, noise may be more noticeable depending on the shooting conditions. - If you change the [♥3: Video system] setting, also set the movierecording size again. - Movies shot in 4K, at a high frame rate, or in FHD 9999 / 9000 may not be played back properly on other devices due to the heavy data processing load during playback. - Movies may look different in quality and noise depending on the frame rate setting even if both are in Full HD. - A movie shot in 氧液 2 mm / mm will be played back on the LCD monitor at a different frame rate from the frame rate of the movie shot.

-- The frame rate displayed on the movie recording size screen switches depending on whether [3: Video system] is set to [For NTSC] or [For PAL]. - The camera cannot shoot High Definition (HD) and Standard Definition (VGA) movies. - If you change the movie size from Full HD to 4K, the image area of the movie shooting will be slightly shifted to the telephoto end. - The 4K movie coverage is different from that of the EOS-1D C. - The color sampling recorded will be as follows: 4K: YCbCr 4:2:2(8-bit), Full HD: YCbCr4:2:0 (8-bit).
+- The frame rate displayed on the movie recording size screen switches depending on whether [\$\forall 3: Video system] is set to [For NTSC] or [For PAL]. - The camera cannot shoot High Definition (HD) and Standard Definition (VGA) movies. - If you change the movie size from Full HD to 4K, the image area of the movie shooting will be slightly shifted to the telephoto end. - The 4K movie coverage is different from that of the EOS-1D C. - The color sampling recorded will be as follows: 4K: YCbCr 4:2:2(8-bit), Full HD: YCbCr4:2:0 (8-bit).
 The color matrix will be as follows: 4K: Rec.
 ITU-R BT.601, Full HD: Rec.
 ITU-R BT.709.